NKing5502/Java-Programming-Portfolio/GuessingGame/README.md

 Overview
-This is a number-guessing game where the program generates a random number, and the user must guess it.
+This is a number guessing game where the program generates a random number, and the user must guess it.
 The program gives feedback like "too high" or "too low" to help the user find the number.

 Features
 - Random number generation between 1 and 100.